CamillaBa/Comp_phys_project_3/README.md

 - PythonApplication1.py
 - module1.py

+The remaining files are txt files containing plot data.

 The file "Main.cpp" contains the main C++ program, and all other functions that we have used in our code.
 That includes the implementation of the metropolis algorithm.